BarTzipori/IOT_WIN_24_25_TEAM_10/README.md

 ## Folder description :
-* ESP32: source code for the esp side (firmware).
+* ESP32: source code for the esp side (firmware) - this folder is currently empty to save space.
+It should contain every file in the src and include folders (listed below, but since we are working with platform io, we left it empty.
+If you need to use it for your build, just drag every file in src and include to this folder).
-* Src: source code for platform io (cpp files)
+* Src: esp32 (firmware) source code for platform io (cpp files)
-* Include: source code for platform io compilation (header files)
+* Include: esp 32 (firmware) source code for platform io compilation (header files)
 * Documentation: wiring diagram + basic operating instructions
 * Unit Tests: tests for individual hardware components (input / output devices)
 * flutter_app : dart code for our Flutter app.